Differential Evolution based Dual Adversarial Camouflage: Fooling Human Eyes and Object Detectors

 \subsection{Natural adversarial example}

 Due to the unlimitation of the magnitude in perturbation, how to realize the naturalness of AEs towards human eyes remains a challenging problem.
-On the one hand, many works focused on the goal that the optimized AEs possess their own naturalness.
+Many works focused on the goal that the optimized AEs possess their own naturalness.
 Tan et al. \cite{tan2021legitimate} proposed the legitimate adversarial patches (LAP) to fool object detectors, which constrains the edge and texture close to the pre-selected natural image in the process of training the patch.
 Duan et al. \cite{duan2020adversarial} proposed AdvCam, which combines the style loss, smooth loss and adversarial loss together to train the adversarial example, which is verified in the classification task.
 Huang et al. \cite{huang2020universal} propose universal physical camouflage (UPC) towards object detectors.
 The final AEs look like the dogs.
 Wang et al. \cite{wang2021dual} proposed a dual attention suppression attack, which optimizes a smile texture pasted on the surface of the cars.
-Zhang et al. \cite{2018CAMOU} proposed Camou, which learns a 3D camouflage by repeating the images on the surface of objects.
-On the other hand, Wang et al. \cite{wang2021dualdaac} hoped to obtain the digital camouflage that can fool detectors and human eyes simultaneously.
-They proposed dual attribute adversarial camouflage (DAAC).
+Zhang et al. \cite{2018CAMOU} proposed CAMOU, which learns a 3D camouflage by repeating the images on the surface of objects.
 Some of the works mentioned above are visualized in Figure \ref{relatedwork}.
 In general, most of the existing works focus on the methodology of constraining the optimized camouflage toward the specific shape or texture.
 Though they can obtain the trade-off between the adversarial performance and the naturalness of the optimized camouflage itself, the final adversarial example can still be easily observed by human eyes.
-DAAC can address the above challenge to some extent, while the generation of the camouflage towards different scenes is complicated, and the optimized patch limits the further application in the real world towards multi-view cameras.